Greek Cuisine: 34 Traditional Greek Foods To Try

 Kleftiko is a main dish often prepared as part of traditional Greek meals served at family gatherings and special occasions.

 The name “Kleftiko” comes from the Greek word “klephtiko” which means “thief-style.”
 This refers to the practice of the Klephts—Greek rebels who lived in the mountains during Ottoman times to avoid the rule of Turkish overlords.
-The Klephts would occasionally steal sheep and then return home to cook the meat over an open fire.
+The Klephts would occasionally sneak down from the mountains to steal sheep and then return home to cook the meat over an open fire.

 Kleftiko Lamb, a famous food in Greece